yorozen/redislabs-docs/content/rs/installing-upgrading/uninstalling.md

 and remove the RS files.
 By default, the files are in: `/opt/redislabs`, `/etc/opt/redislabs`, `/var/opt/redislabs`

-To uninstall RS from a node, run:
+To uninstall RS from a node, run with root permissions:

 ```src
 rl_uninstall.sh